54 Emulation

 to continue until break (Ctrl-C), this one is rarely used though, due to the omnipresence of external calls

-In visual mode, all of the debugging hotkeys will work also in ESIL emulation mode.
+In visual mode, all the debugging hotkeys will work also in ESIL emulation mode.

 Along with usual emulation, there is a possibility to record and replay mode: